Carnagion/dissertation/diss/diss.typ

 #todo("Write short introduction to different approaches used")

+== Mathematical Program

+// TODO: Write more about CPLEX implementation if necessary The model presented in in @section:model has been implemented as a mathematical program in #link("https://www.ibm.com/docs/en/icos/22.1.1?topic=opl-optimization-programming-language")[Optimisation Programming Language] (OPL), which is packaged with IBM's #link("https://www.ibm.com/products/ilog-cplex-optimization-studio")[ILOG CPLEX Optimisation Studio].

-== Branch-and-Bound Program
+== Branch-and-Bound Program <section:branch-bound>

-Branch-and-bound is an exact search method for solving optimisation problems by breaking them down into smaller sub-problems and eliminating those sub-problems that cannot possibly contain a solution better than the best known solution so far.
-The use of a bounding function to eliminate sub-problems allows the algorithm to prune nodes from the search space and perform better than a brute-force (exhaustive) search, while still exploring every node in the search space.

-Branch-and-bound algorithms for minimisation problems typically comprise of four main procedures -- separation, bounding, branching, and fathoming @luo-branch-bound.
+// TODO: Explain why Rust is used if necessary
+A branch-and-bound algorithm to optimally solve the integrated runway and de-icing sequencing problem as described in @section:model (as well as its decomposed version) is also developed, using a depth-first-search that incrementally builds up sequences by adding one aircraft to the current partial sequence at every step.
+The algorithm is implemented in the #link("https://www.rust-lang.org/")[Rust programming language].

 The algorithm begins with no known best sequence, and a best cost $c_"best"$ of infinity.
-It maintains a last-in-first-out (LIFO) queue of nodes to visit along with their depths -- the search space, which is initialised with partial sequences containing solely the first aircraft to be sequenced from each ordered set of separation-identical aircraft.
+It maintains a last-in-first-out (LIFO) queue of nodes to visit along with their depths -- the search space.
 A node at depth $k$ in the search space corresponds to a partial sequence $s$ with $k$ aircraft.
+The queue is initialised with partial sequences containing solely the first aircraft to be sequenced from each ordered set of separation-identical aircraft.

 At each step, the most recently added node (sequence) is removed from the back of the queue, and its _lower bound_ is evaluated.
 The lower bound for a partial sequence $s$ at depth $k$ consists of two components -- its actual objective value $f(s)$, and a lower bound on the cost of the remaining $(|F| - k)$ aircraft to be sequenced.